 During the procedure, your doctor collects tissue samples to check for signs of microscopic colitis.

 Experts aren't sure why people get microscopic colitis, but bacteria, toxins, or viruses are possible causes.
+Smoking plays a role, too.
 It could also be related to a problem with your immune system.
 Your body may react to a false threat and start to attack the cells in your own digestive tract.

 Some medications can make you more likely to get microscopic colitis, including: